planetfederal/workshops/workshops/geoserver/intro/doc/source/index.rst

   The workshop documentation in HTML format.

 :file:`software`
-  The software to be installed during the workshop.
+  The software and applications to be installed during the workshop.

 :file:`data`
   Geospatial data to be used throughout the workshop.